-Under the anti-predatory lending laws of some states, the mortgagor is required to meet a net tangible benefits test in connection with the origination of the mortgage loan.
+Under the anti-predatory lending laws of some states, the mortgagor is required to meet a net tangible benefit test in connection with the origination of the mortgage loan.
 This test may be highly subjective and open to interpretation.
-As a result, a court may determine that a mortgage loan does not meet the test even if the originator reasonably believed that the test was satisfied.
-Any determination by a court that the Mortgage Loan does not meet the test will result in a violation of the state anti-predatory lending law, in which case the Seller will be required to purchase that Mortgage Loan from the Trust.
+As a result, a court may determine that a mortgage loan does not meet the test even if the originator or original seller reasonably believed that the test was satisfied.
+Any determination by a court that a Mortgage Loan does not meet the test will result in a violation of the state anti-predatory lending law, in which case the Seller will be required to purchase such Mortgage Loan from the Trust if such determination arises during the Warranty Period.

-Notably, in rules promulgated under the Dodd-Frank Act by the CFPB, effective with respect to applications for loans taken on or after January 10, 2014, the thresholds for coverage under HOEPA, the primary antipredatory lending law, have been lowered and that statute has become more stringent.
+Notably, in rules promulgated under the Dodd-Frank Act by the CFPB, effective with respect to applications for loans taken on or after January 10, 2014, the thresholds for coverage under HOEPA, the primary anti-predatory lending law, have been lowered and that statute has become more stringent.
 State laws that replicate HOEPA have also become more onerous in their respective requirements.